shapeblue/hackerbook/cloudstack/hack/framework.md

 ## Exercises

-1. Implement at least two `CoffeeMachine` plugins, with at least one of them implemented as a separate maven project.
+1. Implement at least two `CoffeeMachine` plugins, with at least one of them implemented as a separate maven project in whose module.properties your feature should be the parent.
 Implement the `ConfigKey` for the coffee machine plugin name and use it to drive brewing operations.

 2. Write unit tests for the classes.